-We employed approximately 13,900 employees as of December 31, 2020, primarily non-union.
-We have a set of values for conducting our business and interacting with our employees as outlined in the A. O. Smith Corporation Guiding Principles.
-These principles help to shape how we hire, train and treat our employees.
-We believe that the critical elements of the effort to retain and develop talent are employee engagement, talent development, a focus on employee safety, and market competitive compensation.
+We employed approximately 13,700 employees as of December 31, 2021, primarily non-union.
+The foundation of how we conduct business and interact with our employees is outlined in the A. O. Smith Corporation Guiding Principles, which were refreshed in 2021, and our Statement of Values.
+These principles and values help to shape how we hire, train and treat our employees, emphasizing teamwork and promoting diversity in seeking our objectives.
+We believe that the critical elements of our effort to attract, retain and develop talent are employee engagement, talent development, a focus on employee safety, and market compensation.

 We conduct a Global Employee Engagement Survey on a biannual basis.
 This third-party-managed survey measures employees' level of engagement against external norms and provides us with actionable feedback that drives improvement priorities.
 Survey participation in 2020 was 96 percent, which we believe indicates our employees' willingness to share their perspectives and a commitment to continuous improvement.
+We will conduct the survey again in 2022.

-We provide all employees with a wide range of professional development experiences, both formal and informal.
-Some of the formal development programs that employees have access to include early-career leadership development programs, continuous improvement skill-building programs, and tuition reimbursement for degree programs or trade schools.
+We provide all employees with a wide range of professional development experiences, both formal and informal, to help them achieve their full potential.
+Some of the formal development programs that employees have access to include early-career leadership development programs, front-line leadership development programs, continuous improvement skill-building programs, core process technology councils and tuition reimbursement for degree programs or trade schools.
+Globally, all office and professional employees have a formal performance review and development plans with a focus on learning by doing.